kamalkdolikay/krypt-fire/README.md

 # Krypt Fire

-A Messaging App that uses Firebase Authentication(v4.0) with Angular 2.
+A Messaging App that uses Firebase Authentication(v4.0) and Realtime Database with Angular 2.